The Growth and Distortion Theorems for Slice Monogenic Functions

 \section{Introduction}

-In geometric function theory of holomorphic functions of one complex variable, the following well-known growth and distortion theorems (cf. \cite{Duren}) remark the beginning of the systematic theory of univalent functions. \begin{theorem}[Growth and Distortion Theorems] Let $F$ be a univalent function on $\mathbb D=\{z\in \mathbb C :|z| < 1\}$ such that $F(0)=0$ and $F'(0)=1$.
+In geometric function theory of holomorphic functions of one complex variable, the following well-known growth and distortion theorems (cf. \cite{Duren, GG}) remark the beginning of the systematic study of univalent functions. \begin{theorem}[Growth and Distortion Theorems] Let $F$ be a univalent function on the open unit disk $\mathbb D=\big\{z\in \mathbb C :|z| < 1\big\}$ such that $F(0)=0$ and $F'(0)=1$.
 Then for each $z\in\mathbb D$, the following inequalities hold:

 Moreover, equality holds for one of these six inequalities at some point $z_0\in \mathbb D\setminus\{0\}$ if and only if $F$ is a rotation of the Koebe function, i.e. for some $ \theta \in \mathbb R$. \end{theorem}